kirkian/vcf-login-customization-/README.md

-# VCF Operatopns Login Customizer
+# VCF Operations Login Customizer

 A lightweight browser extension for Google Chrome, Brave, and other Chromium-based browsers that lets you **customize the VMware Cloud Foundation Operations login page** to reflect your organization's branding.